 Linda was also a joyful and devoted spouse to Bob Searle, whom she married in 1996, and who preceded her in death in 2016.
 Linda and Bob shared a deep and affectionate bond that was plain for all to see.
 Although they lived in Seattle, it was at their small, river-side cabin in Forks, Washington, that they forged their fondest adventures and memories.
 Linda loved to tell how, on summer evenings, they would sit together smoking cigars and sipping whiskey on the cabin porch.

-The gifts Linda embodied and shared are a legacy that, through her example and music, will continue to enrich all those who knew her—and will continue to know her.
-Contributions in her name are encouraged—a list of organizations will appear here shortly.
+The gifts Linda embodied and shared are a legacy that, through her example and music, will continue to enrich all those who knew her and will continue to know her.

 Please note: We will not be processing mail orders for Linda’s music while her affairs are being put in order.